AllencxWang/swagger-example/README.md

 ### The idea behind
 the idea is to divide the original swagger file into smaller pieces, and reassemble those pieces through a build process.
-Take this POC for example, if you want to add api routes for a group (like a Manager in R1), you only have to:
+Take this POC for example, if you want to add api routes for a group, you only have to:

 1. add a new file to src/paths/ directory
 2. write detailed descriptions (urls, schemas, whatever) in that file